pmarkert1/hugo_swiper/README.md

 ## Hugo Image Swiper
-building a image carousel for hugo
+building a peak a boo carousel for hugo